 The Profit Calculator helps you to estimate if your business is profitable.
-Will your earnings with products or services cover your costs?
+Will your earnings cover your costs?
 Costs are divided into two types: variable and fixed costs.
 Knowing if your business is profitable is a critical success factor.
 It tells you if you need to make changes or look for new business ideas.

 Download the Profit Calculator in Excel to calculate the profit of your new or current business.
 Get inspired and see how Fashionista used the Profit Calculator.